CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 1. Now review what is returned:
     - In **Detected attributes**, any text found in the image is organized into a hierarchical structure of regions, lines, and words.
-    - On the image, the location of the text is indicated by a bounding box, as shown here:
+    - In the image, the location of the text is indicated by a bounding box, as shown here:

        ![An image of the text in the image outlined](media/advert-bounding-boxes.jpg)